queues-enforth-development/onvif-java-lib/README.md

-#Update 03/11/2021
-I am no longer building a fat jar.
-This may change again.

 # Update 03/10/2021
 I forked this product to possibly use it in another project for the company I work for currently.
 I have made some changes to clean up the code, and I created a Gradle build system for the project.
 The version of Gradle I am currently using is Gradle 6.8.2.